andlink/login_html-php-mysql/README.md

 ## HTML / PHP LOGIN - session stored in MySQL database

 Easy PHP script for HTML login.
-Users and sessions are securely stored in a MySQL database an example is available here: http://www.andlink.net/example/login_html-php-mysql/
+Users and sessions are securely stored in a MySQL database.<br>
+An example is available here: http://www.andlink.net/example/login_html-php-mysql/

 ### HTML